klomfar/BridgeEngine/README.md

-# Welcome to Bridge Engine 1.0!
+# Welcome to Bridge Engine 1.1!

 We're glad to have you onboard.
 We're committed to enhancing Bridge Engine, so we take all of your feedback and support very earnestly.

-Check out the <a href="https://www.youtube.com/watch?v=mHWyOKi8PNs&list=PLxCu2yuPufWNoxGeoUJbHIFj7XXO3ILvV" target="_blank">Occipital YouTube Playlist for recent videos on Bridge and the Bridge Engine</a>.
+Check out the <a href="https://www.youtube.com/watch?v=qbkwew3bfWU&list=PLxCu2yuPufWPjCthmZYOOJG9ieRnGAL79" target="_blank">Occipital YouTube Playlist for recent videos on Bridge Engine</a>.

-#### KNOWN ISSUES
-- iOS 11 contains an issue that makes sensor connectivity unreliable.
-The issue has been improved in recent iOS 11 releases, but you may still see it occasionally.
-You may be able to rectify connectivity issues by disconnecting and reconnecting your Structure Sensor.
+### Bridge Engine 1.1: iPhone XS + iOS 12 Compatibility Release

+Bridge Engine has been update to support the iPhone XS and iOS 12!

+The iPhone XS, with it's top of the line processor and camera, will fit into any Bridge for iPhone X unit.
+The Bridge Engine rendering system has been updated for this new hardware.
+Previous to Bridge Engine 1.1, stereo display on the iPhone XS was slightly skewed and off center.

+Additionally, a number of rendering issues on iOS 12 have been fixed, including a problem in stereo mode where both views would display on the left eye.

+This update also includes general stability improvements.

 ### New in Bridge Engine 1.0

 We're incredibly excited to announce that after nearly 18 months of updates; Bridge Engine is leaving beta!
 The 1.0 version of Bridge Engine comes with support for a whole new rendering language (Metal) and many stability and performance fixes.

-Additionally, with the inclusion of Metal in both SceneKit and Unity, we have access to physical shaders and have updated the Bridget sample and the Unity MR sample to take full advantage of PBR support.
+Additionally, with the inclusion of Metal in both SceneKit and Unity, we have access to physical shaders and have updated the Bridget sample to take full advantage of PBR support.

 **Improvements**

 - Choose your rendering API: OpenGL ES2 or Metal.
     - Locate your BEView subclass in your Storyboard.
 In the Attributes Inspector, select "Prefers Metal" = On.
     - Alternatively, You can programmatically create your BEView and select a rendering mode using `-initWithRenderingAPI:`.
-- Upgraded Unity to support GoogleVR 1.120.0.
+- Upgraded to GoogleVR 1.120.0.
 - Auto-hides the Home button on iPhone X (no more home bar in your Bridge Headset).
 - Better lighting through full Linear Color Space support in Metal + SceneKit / Unity.
 - Added a welcome screen example with start / settings button in Bridget Sample.